-The power of the Cross is demonstrated in the lives of these two men, neither of whom showed himself fully to be a disciple of Jesus in his ministry.
-Now in his death, they make sure he is given a proper burial making themselves unclean for the Passover and proving themselves loyal to the Lord at the worst time for them to do so.
+The power of Jesus' Cross was demonstrated in the lives of two men, Joseph, the rich man from Arimathea, and Nicodemus, the great teacher of Israel.
+Neither showed himself fully to be a disciple of Jesus in his earthly ministry.
 The Cross touched them when nothing else could, just like it has touched us!
+After Jesus' death, these two personally ensure Jesus is given a proper burial, thus making themselves unclean for the Passover week and proving themselves loyal to the Lord at the worst time for them to do so.

-Righteous Father, I know the cross was a brutal symbol of being cursed.
-Yet to me it is as precious as it is brutal and it is as beautiful as it was hideous.
+Righteous Father, I know the Cross was a brutal symbol of being cursed.
+Yet to me, it is as precious as it is brutal and as beautiful as it was hideous.
 Through the Cross, you saved me from my sin and showed how much you loved me.
 Thank you!
 Please use my life in some small way to glorify you and your indescribable gift at Calvary.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.

 Other Devotionals from Heartlight for Saturday, April 3, 1999